 ^{}Course; grade of C of better required.

-Courses needed prior to acceptance into Professional Standing.
+Course; grade of C of better required.
+Course; needed prior to acceptance into Professional Standing.
 Social Work 203 and Social Work 204, Social Work 204 and Sociology 212, Social Work 203 and GBIO 107, and Social Work 204 and GBIO 107 may be concurrent registration.
 Students may utilize electives for Child Welfare grant requirements.
 Social Work, Sociology, Psychology, Political Science, Anthropology, Geography except 309, and Family and Consumer Science.

-Students may not schedule SW 497 and SW 498 until completion of all curricula requirements and prior social work courses have been completed.
-They must also have a minimum adjusted grade point average of 2.5.
+Students may not schedule SW 497 and SW 498 until completion of all curricula requirements and prior social work courses have